 - MCAT test scores are typically accepted for 3-4 years (check medical school websites).
 Scores from the 1992- 2015 exam format will remain valid after 2015.
 Individual medical schools list their policies about accepting the old exam format scores in the attachment at the bottom of this page.

 MD SCHOOL POLICIES ON ACCEPTING THE CURRENT MCAT/MCAT 2015 IN FUTURE APPLICATION YEARS

-This information was las consulted in JUne 2015.
-NOTE: Two medical schools, Pennsylvania State University School of Medicine and NYU School of Medicine will accept scores from the current and future MCAT exam through the 2017 application cycle although this is not reflected in the PDf below.
-The MSAR online will include updates in summer and fall 2015.
+This information was last consulted in June 2015.
+NOTE: Two medical schools, Pennsylvania State University School of Medicine and NYU School of Medicine will accept scores from the current and future MCAT exam through the 2017 application cycle although this is not reflected in the Pdf below.
+The MSAR online should include updates in fall 2015.